The crackling fire, the promise of a warm, hearty meal – is there anywhere better than a pub on a chilly winter’s day?

 29 Birchgrove Road, Balmain

-There is no requirement to be either youthful or Australian at this Glebe gastro pub; in fact, you’ll find most of the AYH staff hails from the Emerald Isle and the building dates back to 1857.
+A skillful update has rendered The Glebe Hotel a better, bright version of itself while retaining its historical quirks and neighbourhood vibe, especially in the main bar.
+Formerly the Australian Youth Hotel, this venerable tavern has been serving the Glebe community since it opened in 1862.
 Nab a spot on the chesterfield sofa next to the roaring fireplace and settle in for a homey evening amid the pleasant hum of chatter, clinking glasses and candle glow.
 Double down on that feeling of wellbeing and order the Steak & Guinness Pot Pie.
 An enormous pie dish is lined with mashed potato, filled with rich stew and topped with a golden lid of puff pastry – and it’s yours, all yours!
-On Sundays there’s an all-day roast for $25 that changes weekly served from 12pm until sold out.
+On Sundays there’s an all-day roast for $24 ($30 with dessert) that changes weekly served from 12pm until sold out.

 63 Bay Street, Glebe

 This tucked-away bar is all vintage cocktail accoutrements, dapper serving staff and Art Deco flourishes.
-It’s part speakeasy, part New York supper club, with booths fitted with leather banquettes, chandeliers and a menu featuring oysters, caviar and steak au poivre.
-Every Sunday, though, The Roosevelt eschews its American bent in favour of the Old Dart, putting on a $25 roast of beef sirloin with Yorkshire pudding and all the trimmings.
-To amplify those feelings of enormous wellbeing, add a goblet of fragrant, steaming mulled wine.
+It’s part speakeasy, part New York supper club, with booths fitted with leather banquettes, chandeliers and a menu featuring oysters, T-bones and key lime pie.
+Every Sunday, though, The Roosevelt eschews its American bent in favour of the Old Dart, putting on a $25 roast of beef sirloin or chicken with Yorkshire pudding and all the trimmings.
+To amplify those feelings of enormous wellbeing, add a goblet of cab sauv.

 32 Orwell Street, Potts Point